markmap/coc-markmap/README.md

 This is an extension for [coc.nvim](https://github.com/neoclide/coc.nvim).

-If you prefer a CLI version, see [markmap-cli](https://github.com/gera2ld/markmap/tree/master/packages/markmap-cli).
+If you prefer a CLI version, see [markmap-cli](https://markmap.js.org/docs/packages--markmap-cli).

-Note: _coc-markmap_ allows generating markmaps from current buffer or selected text, while the CLI version can only create markmaps from Markdown files.
+Note: _coc-markmap_ uses _markmap-cli_ under the hood, and supports more features by connecting the Markmap with the current buffer, such as highlighting the node under cursor.

 <img src="https://user-images.githubusercontent.com/3139113/72221499-52476a80-3596-11ea-8d15-c57fdfe04ce0.png" alt="markdown" width="300"> <img src="https://user-images.githubusercontent.com/3139113/72221508-7014cf80-3596-11ea-9b59-b8a97bba8e1c.png" alt="mindmap" width="300">